Open Hours: Tues, Fri - 9 am to 5 pm Wed, Thurs - 12 pm to 8 pm Sat - 9 am to 4 pm 5544 Calgary Trail, Edmonton T6H 4K1

 Our commitments to you

-You will be treated with honesty and respect avoiding any misrepresentation of the hearing aid’s performance, appearance, benefits, elements, or use.
+• We prioritize honesty and respect, ensuring no misrepresentation of the hearing aid’s performance, appearance, benefits, elements, or use.

-We are passionate about improving your ability to fully communicate with other people and restore your relationships with your family, your co-workers, and your friends.
-Together we will end the loneliness and isolation associated with hearing loss.
+• Our passion lies in enhancing your ability to fully communicate with others, restoring relationships with your family, coworkers, and friends, and ending the loneliness and isolation associated with hearing loss.

-We guarantee the return for cash-back within 28 days.
-It allows you to return your aid and get all your money back if you are not satisfied with our service within 28 days of the trial period.
+• We guarantee a cash-back return within 28 days, allowing you to return your aid and receive a full refund if you’re not satisfied with our service within the trial period.

-Your information will not be released (even to family members) without your prior consent and only to those involved with your hearing health
+• Rest assured, your information remains confidential and will not be shared without your prior consent, limited only to those involved in your hearing health.

 Kate Powell